Paula Scher: The Museum of Modern Art

-The Museum of Modern Art (MoMA) has one of the most recognizable logotypes in the museum world.
+The Museum of Modern Art (MoMA) has a logotype that has become widely recognized.
 In 1964, the Franklin Gothic No.2 logotype was originally designed by Ivan Chermayeff.
 By 2004, Matthew Carter had redrawn a new custom typeface named MoMA Gothic.
 Although MoMA's core identity is a well-developed iconic museum, applications like the web, print, and physical environment have not been unified or visionary like the museum itself.
-To continually carry the spirit of the institution, the museum hired Pentagram to design a more powerful and integrated, comprehensive system.
+To continually carry the spirit of the institution, the museum hired Pentagram to design a more comprehensive system.

 To create a new approach that modernizes the institution's image, Scher designed a complete methodology for the new system to work at any scale, from an exterior banner to a print advertisement in the newspaper.
 She designed a strong grid to uniform placement of images and types.
 The artwork is cropped to maximize visual impact, and each quadrant of a page or a banner has a specific function.
 A particular image is selected as the signature focus for an exhibit and list of upcoming events unrelated to the featured into a text block.
 The black-on-white logotype is placed in a vertical position whenever possible and always bleeds off an edge.

 Julia Hoffman, MoMA's creative director for graphic and advertising, and her internal team have used the new system and brought the system to life in applications from larger banners and subway posters to the website.

 MOMA also holds a collection of Scher's work.